anquanscan/sec-tools/README.md

 [hakip2host](https://github.com/hakluke/hakip2host): hakip2host takes a list of IP addresses via stdin, then does a series of checks to return associated domain names.
 [H4CK3R-Installer](https://github.com/noyonarfin26/H4CK3R-Installer): This is auto installaling hacking item program simple run it all is well all thing is auto mode script
 [stegreg](https://github.com/0ur4n05/stegreg): A tool that encrypt and hide your data inside your images.
 [HTB-Emdee-five-for-life-Solution](https://github.com/localhost-Security/HTB-Emdee-five-for-life-Solution): Python script to solve the 'Emdee five for life' Challenge on hackthebox.eu
+[awesome-windows-security](https://github.com/chryzsh/awesome-windows-security): List of Awesome Windows Security Resources